-Red Sox and Yankees set to play first MLB game in Europe
+Red Sox and Yankees tied in first MLB game in Europe

-The Boston Red Sox and New York Yankees are set to play in Europe's first ever Major League Baseball game on Saturday afternoon in London.
+The Boston Red Sox and New York Yankees are tied 6-6 after the first inning of Europe's first ever MLB game on Saturday afternoon in London.

 Saturday's game kicks off a short two-game "London Series" between the teams, as the biggest rivalry in baseball heads across the pond.